mohamed-arshad-ch/aq-pay-api/TRANSFER_MONEY_API_DOCUMENTATION.md

 **Endpoint:** `PUT /api/transfer-money/admin/:id/reject`

-**Description:** Rejects a processing transfer transaction with optional reason
+**Description:** Rejects a pending or processing transfer transaction with optional reason.
+When a transfer is rejected, the amount is automatically added back to the user's wallet since it was deducted when the transfer was created.

 **Authentication:** Required (Admin)